regtracks/regtracks/spec.md

 ### 7.1

+If some characters have been collected under an identifier using `as`, and the variable has the same name as the identifier, then the variable must be replaced with the characters collected under that identifier at that point in parsing.

+### 7.2

+If no characters has have been collected under the same identifier using `as`, then a value passed to the parser should be used instead.

+### 7.2.1

 Variables should be passed to the parser by name when before it parses the text.

-#### 7.1.1
+#### 7.2.2

-If a variable is found but no variable with its name has been provided, an error must occur.
+If a variable is found but no variable with its name has been provided and no characters have been collected under the same identifier, an error must occur.

-### 7.2
+### 7.3

 A variable name must be alphanumeric (allowing underscores).